ethersphere/bee-docs/docs/learn/faq.md

 ### What is BZZ Token?

-Swarm's native token, BZZ, serves as a means of accessing the platform's data relay and storage services, while also providing compensation for node operators who provide these services.
+Swarm's native token BZZ, was initially issued on Ethereum.
+It has been bridged over to Gnosis where it is referred to as xBZZ for differentiation, and serves as a means of accessing the platform's data relay and storage services, while also providing compensation for node operators who provide these services.

 ### What is PLUR?

-1 PLUR is the atomic unit of BZZ, where BZZ then has 16 decimals (ie. 1 PLUR = 1^-16 BZZ)
+1 PLUR is the atomic unit of xBZZ, where xBZZ then has 16 decimals (ie. 1 PLUR = 1e-16 xBZZ)

 ### Where can I buy BZZ Token?

 There are many ways to acquire BZZ token, either on custodial centralised exchanges where you can trade traditional currencies and cryptocurrency or through decentralised exchanges and protocols where you can trade between cryptocurrencies.
-For more information please visit the Get BZZ page.
+For more information please visit the [Get BZZ](https://www.ethswarm.org/get-bzz) page on the Ethswarm.org homepage.

-### What is BZZ token address?
+### What is the BZZ token address?

-The BZZ token address is [https://etherscan.io/token/0x19062190b1925b5b6689d7073fdfc8c2976ef8cb](https://etherscan.io/token/0x19062190b1925b5b6689d7073fdfc8c2976ef8cb)
+See [this page](/docs/learn/technology/contracts/overview/#token-contracts) for a list of relevant token addresses.

 ### What is the BZZ token supply?